hauleth/hauleth/content/post/log-all-the-things.md

 ### Modifying a message

-Sometimes (hopefully rarely) there is need to alter messages in the system.
+Sometimes there is need to alter messages in the system.
 For example we may need to prevent sensitive information from being logged.
 When using "old" Elixir approach you could abuse translators, but that was error prone, as first successful translator was breaking pipeline, so you couldn't just smash one on top and then keep rest working as is.
 With "new" approach and structured logging you can just traverse the report and replace all occurences of the unsafe data with anonymised data.
 For example:

 ```elixir
 def filter_out_password(%{msg: {:report, report}} = event, _opts) do